The mkfs utility constructs a file system on the raw_device_file by calling the specific mkfs module indicated by -F FSType.

 Manual pages for the FSType-specific modules of mkfs.

-This command might not be supported for all FSTypes.
+This command may not be supported for all FSTypes.